JarryChou/qcrypto-ldpc/errorcorrection/errc_formats.md

                         header) in bytes
 * **subtype**:            0 for PRNG based subset
-* **epoch**:              defines epoch of first packet number_of_epochs    defines implicitly the length of the block
+* **epoch**:              defines epoch of first packet numberOfEpochs    defines implicitly the length of the block
 * **seed**:               seed for a PRNG used to determine the bit selection
 * **numberofbits**:       number of bits to follow
 * **errormode**:		describes if an initial error estimation should be